 - Are there any free places to camp near Sydney city?
 The short answer is no, but the good news is that there are over 4,000 free and low-cost camping areas around the country.
 One of the closest spots to Sydney is in Richmond, in the cities west, near the beautiful Hawkesbury River.
 There is also a list here

 - Can I camp for free in the Blue Mountains?
-Finally yes, there is quite a lot of free camping in the Blue Mountains.
+Finally a yes!
+There is quite a lot of free camping in the Blue Mountains.
 Some of the best bets are Ingar Campground which has 6 sites and Murphy’s Glen which has 5 sites.

 - Where can I go glamping in Sydney?
 There are lots of places both inside and outside the city.
 Cockatoo Island offers a basic glamping package and Lane Cove National Parks Tandara is about as flash as they come.
 For something completely different Taronga Zoo’s Roar and Snore program is a great family or animal lovers choice.